Birds

 Wood Stork

-The Wood Stork is one of Florida’s signature wading birds, a long-legged, awkward-looking bird on land that soars like a raptor in the air.
+The Wood Stork is one of Florida’s signature wading birds, a long-legged, striking-looking bird on land that soars like a raptor in the air.

-Like many Florida birds associated with wetlands, the Wood Stork has suffered from the destruction and degradation of our state’s wetlands.
-Today, the Wood Stork is classed “Threatened” by the State of Florida and the federal government.
+One of Florida's most iconic wading birds, Wood Storks have suffered from the destruction and degradation of our state’s wetlands.
+Today, the Wood Stork is classified as “Threatened” by the State of Florida and the federal government.

 Now, we have altered the natural cycle of high and low water in our wetlands and Wood Storks often can’t find enough food for their young, who eventually succumb to starvation.